WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Analytics depth

-Revisit when: Adoption >50% and owners request monthly sales trends.
+Revisit when: When owners start asking for monthly sales trends.

 Barcode scanning